What the technical jargon in the window and door replacement process really means, and why you should understand it.

 Triple Glazing or Tripane = three panes of glass with insulating air

 Triple pane (tripane) glazing provides three panes of glass with Low E coatings—and insulating gas between the panes—and is often marketed as providing better energy efficiency.

 *Pro tip: What many don’t know is that triple pane glass doesn’t necessarily mean a window is more energy efficient.
 Glass coatings, the type of gas used in the spaces between the panes, the design of the window, materials used and installation all play a role.
 A poorly designed or installed window, or one made with less energy efficient materials overall, may make triple pane glazing an ineffective way to spend your budget.

 ENERGY STAR = grades for efficiency

 ENERGY STAR is a government program that ‘grades’ the efficiency of replacement windows.
 You should always check for products that are ENERGY STAR rated, and you can learn how to read an ENERGY STAR label here.
 Though programs are always changing, be sure to ask your window professional if your energy efficient replacement windows may qualify you for tax credits.

 Window/Door Sensor = a solution to “did I lock that window?”

 As more and more home solutions become automated, so do windows and doors.
 There are many sensor options that can tell you whether your windows and doors are locked or unlocked, but they’re often large and bulky pieces that are added to your windows and doors after they are installed.
 Some manufacturers now offer a hidden solution, and ours is compatible with many common security systems on the market.
 Find out what options are available to you to prevent unsightly additions to your beautiful new replacement products.

-The replacement process can be tricky to navigate, but a better understanding of confusing terminology can help you move forward with confidence.
+The replacement process can be tricky to navigate, but a better understanding of confusing window or door replacement terminology can help you move forward with confidence.